patrick-codes-repo/CyberSec-Portfolio/Pickle Rick.md

 ![Connection](https://github.com/patrick-codes-repo/CyberSec-Portfolio/blob/main/Resources/Pickle%20Rick/connection.PNG?raw=true)

 19. From here I searched through the file system and did not find anything useful.
-The only interesting directory found, but could not access, /root.
+The only interesting directory I found, but could not access, was /root.
 So my next step was to try and login as root.

 ![root](https://github.com/patrick-codes-repo/CyberSec-Portfolio/blob/main/Resources/Pickle%20Rick/root.PNG?raw=true)